 For strategies that use irrevocable trusts for Medicaid planning, it is important to remember that transfers to non-spouses are reviewed under state Medicaid laws and in most jurisdictions there is a 5 year lookback period for transfers.
 In some states, such as California, the lookback period is 36 months.
 Penalties under Medicaid will result if transfers for less than fair market value are discovered during the Medicaid application process that occurred during the applicable lookback period.

 The concept of asset protection and protecting assets from creditors is explained in detail in another article.
 There are also numerous asset protection pitfalls to avoid as discussed in another post.
 I encourage you to review those articles to get up to speed on asset protection in general.

 For our purposes here, revocable vs. irrevocable trusts offer asset protection benefits in different ways.

-Revocable trusts ONLY offer asset protection benefits following the death of the trustmaker.
-So, these trusts are effective at providing asset protection for beneficiaries.
-The way this works is that the revocable trust becomes irrevocable upon the death of the last surviving trustmaker and thereby becomes an asset protection trust for the surviving beneficiaries and their heirs.
+Revocable living trusts ONLY offer asset protection benefits following the death of the trustmaker.
+So, these revocable trusts are effective at providing asset protection for beneficiaries.
+The way this works is that the revocable trust becomes irrevocable upon the death of the last surviving trustmaker and becomes an asset protection trust for the surviving beneficiaries and their heirs.

 The reason for this, simply put, is that the irrevocable trust is a legal person and that isn’t you.
 The way this plays out in a legal skirmish is that if a judgment is entered against you personally, you can rightfully claim that the trustee has no authority to release the assets.
 This move would be especially effective is the beneficiary of the trust is not you but rather your children or other heirs.